refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/4-add-delete-action.md

 </Refine>
 ```

-Setting `meta.canDelete: true` places a `<DeleteButton />` component inside the `<Show />` and `<Edit />` components that we used in the show page and edit page respectively.
-Thanks to this setting, we can see the `Delete` buttons respectively in these pages.
+Setting `meta.canDelete: true` places a `<DeleteButton />` component inside the `<Show />` and `<Edit />` components that are used in the show page and edit page respectively.
+Thanks to this setting, we can see a `Delete` button in these pages.

 [Refer to the `<Refine/>` documentation for more information about the `canDelete` property &#8594](/docs/api-reference/core/components/refine-config.md#candelete)

 ## Adding `<DeleteButton />` to List Page

-We also add the delete feature to the list page using the `<DeleteButton />` component.
+We can also add the `delete` action using the `<DeleteButton />` component.
+In this section, add a little customization to our React admin panel app by adding a `<DeleteButton />` to each row in the blog post list page.

 `<DeleteButton />` is a **refine** core component used to delete a record.
 Clicking on the delete button shows a confirmation modal.
 After confirmation, the item gets deleted.

-Below, we are adding this `<DeleteButton />` to each item in the blog posts `list` page:
+Below, we are adding this `<DeleteButton />` to each item in the blog posts data grid:

 ```TypeScript
 // src/pages/blog-posts/list.tsx